-Ascent Gymnastics is Mountain Rec’s competitive gymnastics program.
-This advanced class offers gymnasts a safe place to develop their competitive routines and skills needed to achieve all competition levels.
-Gymnasts train 2, 3, or 4 times a week depending on level and travel across Colorado and neighboring states to compete.
-For kids ages 5-18, available in Edwards and Gypsum.
-Price varies per session, competition fee required to compete.
+The Ascent Gymnastics Team is Mountain Rec’s competitive gymnastics program.
+This program offers gymnasts a safe place to develop their competitive routines and skills needed to achieve in all competition levels.
+Gymnasts train 2, 3, or 4 times a week, depending on their level.
+Team members also travel to competitions across Colorado and neighboring states.
+Team practices are offered year-round and are available for kids ages 5-18, in both Edwards and Gypsum.
+Pricing varies per session, and there are competition fees required to compete.

 Gymnasts must complete levels 1, 2, 3 and pre-team in our Youth Gymnastics program and receive an invite from the Gymnastics Supervisor before joining Team.

 - Ascent Gymnastics ClassicHome Meet in Gypsum, CO